rcsoccersim/manual/source/coach.rst

         * a POINT
             This is defined more precisely below
         * **(rec POINT 1 POINT 2 )**
-            Defines a rectangle with its sides parallel to the pitch-lines, respectively.
+            Defines a rectangle with its sides parallel to the pitch lines, respectively.
         * **(tri POINT 1 POINT 2 POINT 3 )**
             Defines a triangle made up of the given points.
-        * **(arc POINT RADIUS SMALL RADIUS LARGE ANGLE BEGIN ANGLE SPAN)** Defines a donut-arc: the area between two circles co-centered at point POINT, having the given radii, with the arc defined starting at the beginning angle and covering the spannign angle.
-For example a, a circle with radius r could be defined as “(arc (pt 0 0) 0 r 0 360)”, and a U-shaped region could be defined as “(arc (pt 0 0) 5 10 0 180)”
+        * **(arc POINT RADIUS SMALL RADIUS LARGE ANGLE BEGIN ANGLE SPAN)** Defines a donut-arc: the area between two circles co-centered at point POINT, having the given radii, with the arc defined starting at the beginning angle and covering the spanning angle.
+For example, a circle with a radius r could be defined as “(arc (pt 0 0) 0 r 0 360)”, and a U-shaped region could be defined as “(arc (pt 0 0) 5 10 0 180)”
         * **(null)**
             The null (empty) region.
         * **(reg REG_1 REG_2 . . .
 REG_n )**
-            Defines a region made up from the union of the given regions.
+            Defines a region made up of the union of the given regions.
     A POINT is any of the following:
         * **(pt X Y)**
-            X and Y are reals and in global coordinates.
+            X and Y are real and in global coordinates.
 This is the absolute position (X,Y);
         * **(pt ball)** The current global position of the ball.
         * **(pt TEAM UNUM)** The current position of player number UNUM on team TEAM (either ’our’ or ’opp’).
 Remember that UNUM can be a variable.
         * **(POINT 1 OP POINT 2 )**
-            This arithmetically combines two points to a new point.
+            This arithmetically combines two points into a new point.
 POINT i can be made up of arithmetic operators, resulting in a recursive structure.
-            The operators are defined in the natural way, for example:
+            The operators are defined in a natural way, for example:
             **(pt** :math:`X_1Y_1` **) OP (pt** :math:`X_2Y_2` **)** :math:`=` **(pt** :math:`X_1` **OP** :math:`X_2` :math:`Y_1`**OP** :math:`Y_2` **)**
             where **OP** is one of :math:`+ − * /`

     The use of these relative points makes it easy to express ideas such as “Move to the ball”, “If there are 2 teammates within 10m of the ball”, etc.
-    Remember that the online coach receives visual information alway in left-hand orientation, no matter which side its team plays on.
+    Remember that the online coach receives visual information always in left-hand orientation, no matter which side its team plays on.
 Yet, when sending messages to a team that plays on the right side, the coach must use right-hand orientation in the messages.
 Transforming coordinates from left- to right-hand orientation is